-Noah ran a hand through his hair with the sort of careful determination reserved for situations that ought to be simple, but rarely were.
-The strands resisted as usual - never quite unruly, but just insubordinate enough to test his patience.
-He tried smoothing them down into something vaguely presentable, glancing up at the mirror to assess the results.
-The reflection that met him was not displeasing, though there was a faintly vexed crease forming between his eyebrows that suggested a man attempting diplomacy with his own hair.
+Noah ran a hand through his hair the sort of careful determination reserved for situations that ought to be simple, but rarely were.
+The strands resisted usual - never quite unruly, but just insubordinate enough to test his patience. smoothing them tried down something vaguely presentable, glancing up at the mirror to assess the results.
+The reflection that met him was not displeasing, though there was a faintly vexed crease forming between his evebrows suggested a man attempting diplomacy with his own hair.